-VMware Fusion 10 is a straightforward emulator package with which you can get Windows software up and running on Macs in a jiffy.
+VMware Fusion 10 is probably one of the best-known applications that allows you to run Windows apps on your MC.
 You can run WMware Fusion 10 on most Macs launched from 2011.

 Fusion is retailing at $79, but there’s also a pro version available at $159.
 VMware Fusion 10 Pro includes extra virtual network customization and simulation and incorporates a new Fusion API.